ssubham/taskAssign/README.md

 #Required Modules
 ReactJS, NodeJS, Express, MongoDB and other modules like Axios, mongosh, redux.

+#Steps to run the application.
++ cd taskAssign
+ + npm i (for client to install supportive node modules)
+ + npm start (run the front end application)
+ + cd server -> npm i (for server to install supportive node modules)
+ + nodemon index.js (for server to run).

 #Structure of Project is as follow:
  + PracticalDemo
     + src